Seia-Soto/javalab-website/README.md

 Launches the application test runner.
 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.

+## Publishing to Vercel

+If you want to use both serverless functions and static deploy of React application, use 'Create React App' template and override the bulid command with `npm run build`.